 History of the Gower Peninsula

-Wales is known to have been inhabited since at least the Upper Paleolithic period and the Gower Peninsula has been the scene of several important archaeological discoveries.
-There are 83 scheduled ancient monuments and ancient monument sites representing most periods in history from the Upper Palaeolithic caves through medieval castles, eighteenth century parkland and industrial monuments.
-It has been described as an ‘unrivaled microcosm of Wales’s historic wealth.
+The Gower peninsula is known to have been inhabited since at least the Upper Paleolithic period.
+There are 83 scheduled ancient monuments and sites representing most periods in history since that time.
+These include stone, bronze and iron age sites, medieval castles, eighteenth-century parkland, and industrial monuments.
+It has been described as an ‘unrivalled microcosm of Wales’s historic wealth.

-In 1823 Rev. William Buckland discovered a fairly complete Upper Paleolithic-era human male skeleton in one of the Paviland Caves (Goat’s hole cave) between Port Eynon and Mewslade.
-The find was named the Red Lady of Paviland because the fossilised bones are dyed in red ochre but later investigators determined that the skeleton was actually a male.
-This was the first human fossil to have been found anywhere in the world, and is still the oldest ceremonial burial to be discovered anywhere in Western Europe so far discovered.
+In 1823 Rev. William Buckland discovered a fairly complete Upper Paleolithic-era human male skeleton in Goat’s hole cave.
+This is one of the Paviland Caves located between Port Eynon and Mewslade.
+The find was named the Red Lady of Paviland because the fossilized bones are dyed in red ochre.
+Later investigators determined that the skeleton was actually a male.
+This was the first human fossil to have been found anywhere in the world.
+To date, it is still the oldest ceremonial burial to be discovered anywhere in Western Europe.
 The most recent re-calibrated radiocarbon dating in 2009 indicates that the skeleton can be dated to around 33,000 Before Present (BP).

-At the time of the burial the cave was probably more than 100km from the sea and Wales was still attached to the european continent.
-The passage of geological time has since made the cave a decidedly more scenic final resting place.
+At the time of the burial, the cave was probably more than 100km from the sea.
+The passage of geological time has made the cave a decidedly more scenic final resting place.

-In the 1950s, Cambridge University excavating in a cave on the peninsula found 300-400 pieces of flint related to tool making, and dated it to between 12,000-14,000 BC.
-In 2010 an instructor from Bristol University, exploring caves in the same area, discovered a rock drawing of a red deer from the same period- which may be the oldest cave art found in Great Britain.
+In the 1950s, archaeologists excavating a protected site on the peninsula found 300-400 pieces of flint related to tool making.
+The artefacts were dated to between 12,000-14,000 BC.
+A rock drawing of a red deer was also found in the same location in 2010.
+This was dated to the same period and is thought to be the oldest cave art found in Great Britain.